Personal tools

 GNU/Linux

-The combination of the GNU tools and the Linux kernel, which together provide a robust, scalable OSFS operating system.
+The combination of the GNU tools, Open Source M such as GT.M and YottaDB and the Linux kernel, and VistA which together provide a robust, scalable open source stack of software.

 VistA

 Veterans Health Information Systems and Technology Architecture, a Healthcare Information System (HIS).
 VistA is widely believed to be the largest integrated HIS in the world.
 It was originally developed and maintained by the U.S. Department of Veterans Affairs, based on the systems software architecture and implementation methodology developed by the U.S. Public Health Service jointly with the National Bureau of Standards.
 It is designed to provide a high-quality medical care environment for the country's military veterans.
 VistA has a proven track record of supporting a large variety of clinical settings and medical delivery systems.
 VistA is in production today at hundreds of healthcare facilities across the country from small outpatient clinics to large medical centers.
-The software is currently used by the Indian Health Service and a number of other healthcare organizations around the world.
+This software and derivatives of this software are currently used by the Indian Health Service and a number of other healthcare organizations around the world.

 GT.M is an implementation of the Standard M programming system (M = MUMPS = Massachusetts General Hospital Utility Multi-Programming System).
 VistA is written in Standard M. GT.M is an implementation of M from Fidelity Information Services.
-GT.M on the x86 GNU / Linux platform has been released as OSFS and can be downloaded from Source Forge.
+GT.M on the x86 GNU / Linux platform has been released as open source for use on Linux and YottaDB has enhanced that code base, which is still open source, It can be downloaded from and can be downloaded from https://yottadb.com/

-We are deeply grateful to Source Forge for providing us with our place in cyberspace for this web site.
+We are deeply grateful to Source Forge for providing us with our place in cyberspace for releasing WorldVistA EHR.

 Document Actions